ogriff17/TriviaGame/README.md

 # TriviaGame
 ##Link to the deployed page: https://ogriff17.github.io/TriviaGame/

-Had a hard time writing the beginning of the JS but then figured out how the HTML and JS cooperated together and made it work.
+Learned the application of the DOM and how it collaborated with everything.
+Understood the connection between HTML and JS.
+Used historical knowledge to create trivia questions.